jleahred/jle_cpp_tk/README.md

     - Easy to use API (the implementation could be complex)
     - I will introduce features as soon I will require
     - No thousands of options, better few options, easy to use and less verbose
-- Make dificult to write only code using this library.
+- Make difficult to produce *"write only code"* using this library.
 The code using this library...
     - could not be simple to write
     - has to be easy to read
 - Small
-    - This is to have basic features, not incredible posibilies.
+    - This is to have basic features, not incredible possibilities.
 There are great C++ libraries for that.
 - Portability (win/linux)
 - zero dependency
     - C++ doesn't have a standard dependency tool.
-It is going to be a small library, complex dependencies not requiered
+It is going to be a small library, complex dependencies not required
 - Easy to compile

 Performance is desired but not over safety, easy api...